 Insulated: Yes (40g & 60g PrimaLoft)

 For a super clean resort bib with a great fit and just-right warmth, give the Legendary Insulated Bib Pant from Helly Hansen a look.
 The 2-layer waterproof shell is ideal for those who aren’t frequently working up a sweat—and helps keep costs in check—and the Legendary has a touch of PrimaLoft in the butt and knees for cold rides on the lift.
-We also like the lightweight feel and simple design from the Norwegian company, which comes in a variety of colors and should go with just about any jacket combination.
+We also like the lightweight feel and simple design from the Norwegian company, which comes in a small but classy variety of colors that should go with just about any jacket combination.

 In terms of movement, the Legendary Insulated incorporates a mechanical stretch fabric that offers extra "give," which is great for both sidecountry hikes and downhill travel.
-The fit also hits a great middle ground for many skiers: it’s not overly bulky like many options in its price range, but there’s still plenty of room for most folks to layer underneath.
+The fit also hits a great middle ground for many skiers: It's not overly bulky like many options in its price range, but there’s still plenty of room for most folks to layer underneath.
 Our main issue is with the durability of the fabric.
 The relatively thin materials and price-conscious build aren’t quite up to par with offerings like the Flylow Baker or Snowman, and the bibs will show more wear over time.
-But the Legendary Insulated costs far less than those alternatives, and its blend of comfort, price, and performance earn it a spot on our list.
+But the Legendary Insulated costs far less than those alternatives, and its blend of comfort, price, and performance earns it a spot on our list.

 See the Men's Helly Hansen Legendary Bib See the Women's HH Legendary Bib